Last Updated: June 5, 2026

 Changes to the Global.MPT is saved when you exit Microsoft Project.
 Exit the software, reopen Microsoft Project, Open a blank project and then the Organizer, and confirm all custom elements are in the Global.MPT.

-Figure 4.35 Using the Organizer to copy elements to the Global.MPT file.
+Figure 4.37 Using the Organizer to copy elements to the Global.MPT file.

-When Finished with the Exercise
+When Finished with Exercise 4.6

 • Exercise View